SAP/data-synthesis-for-machine-learning/README.md

                         will try to detect and take actions) --records INT       specify the records you want to generate; default is the same records with the original dataset
-    --sep String        specify the delimiter of the input file
+    --sep STRING        specify the delimiter of the input file

   advanced arguments:
     -e, --epsilon FLOAT  set epsilon for differential privacy (default 0.1) --category LIST      set categorical columns separated by a comma.
     --retain LIST        set columns to retain the values
   ```

+  - Note: argument **epsilon** (ε) defines the privacy guarantee.
+Its typical values are 0.1 or 0.01.
+The lower the value of epsilon, the more noise is applied, and the less the utility.

 + Help of `data-evaluate`